probtn/readthedocs-en/createbutton.rst

 Campaign and creative creating
 ==================================

-Step 1 - создание кампании
+Step 1 - create campaign
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 At page https://admin.probtn.com/adsets using ``New Campaign`` button we start creating a new campaign